 My rating: 97 points.

 Dalla Valle wines are only available via the mailing list.
-The current vintage runs $175 and will be released later this Fall.
+The 2021 Dalla Valle should be released early next year at about $200.